menandmice/micetro_docs/guides/user-manual/api_auth.rst

 Basic Authentication
 ^^^^^^^^^^^^^^^^^^^^

-For Basic Authentication, simply include a header like:
+For Basic Authentication, simply include a HTTP header like:

 .. code-block::
   :linenos: